emer/axon/README.md

 * `Gi` = total inhibitory synaptic conductance -- the net inhibitory input to the neuron -- does *not* include Gbar.I
 * `Inet` = net current produced by all channels -- drives update of Vm
 * `Vm` = membrane potential -- integrates Inet current over time
-* `Targ` = target value: drives learning to produce this activation value
+* `Target` = target value: drives learning to produce this activation value
 * `Ext` = external input: drives activation of unit from outside influences (e.g., sensory input)
 * `AvgSS` = super-short time-scale activation average -- provides the lowest-level time integration -- for spiking this integrates over spikes before subsequent averaging, and it is also useful for rate-code to provide a longer time integral overall
 * `AvgS` = short time-scale activation average -- tracks the most recent activation states (integrates over AvgSS values), and represents the plus phase for learning in XCAL algorithms